 It’s a pretty good deal and is perfect for a short trip to NYC and will really give a great taste of the highlights of the City.

 City Passes are a great way to save money and they can also help save when doing a helicopter tour.
 It’s not as simple as they are included on the pass (we wish) but they can give you access to big savings.

 New York Explorer Pass

-Save 20% when adding a Helicopter tour to the Build your Own Pass.
+Save 20% when adding a Helicopter tour to the Build Your Own Pass.
 When using the Build Your Own Pass you simply add whatever attractions you like and then save 20% on all of them.
-This can add up to some big saving.
+This can add up to some big savings.
 Choose between the New Yorker and the City Lights Tour.

 The NEW YORK PASS

 If you have a New York Pass you can Save 15% on Liberty helicopter tours.
 It’s not a huge saving but it all adds up.

 One question often asked is are helicopter tours safe.
 It is a really tough question to answer.
 As really, honestly, the answer is no. Nothing is completely safe and a helicopter tour is a higher risk activity than the operators want you to think.
 These tours do on rare occasions have accidents.
 Very recent history shows tragedy can and does strike.